Krisshhhaa/git-demo/README.md

 # git-demo
-this is a demo repository for git and git hub class
+this is a demo repository for git and git hub class.